Home Insemination is a cheaper and less-invasive way to get pregnant than using a Fertility Clinic

-Ovulation strips and a basal thermometer will help you track your fertility.
+No matter what process you want to use for home insemination (Turkey Baster Method or Cup Method), you will need Ovulation strips and a basal thermometer tohelp you track your fertility.
 Your donor will need a specimen sample cup, and for the insemination, you’ll need a 5mL syringe (FYI: ‘turkey basters’ are too big).
 If you or your donor think you’ll need lubricant, make sure it is a sperm-friendly one.
 You’ll find all of these items at the pharmacy.
 You’ll also want to supply some tissues for your donor.

 Your Place Or Mine?